ostracod/ostracode/languageDocumentation/statements.md

 entryPoint <$func>
 ```

-Declares that the entry point of the current package is `$func`.
-The entry point function will be invoked when running the current package as an application.
+Declares that the entry-point function of the current application is `$func`.
+Each application must define exactly one entry-point function.

 ### Import Statements: